kellywu3/Basic-Graph-Algorithm-Animations/README.md

     mark starting_node as visited

     while queue not empty {
+        pop queue
-        pop queue and set path to the first entry in queue let current_node be the last node in path
+        set path to the first entry in queue let current_node be the last node in path

-        for neighbors neighbor_node of current_node in graph {
+        for unvisited neighbor_nodes of current_node in graph {

-            if neighbor_node not visited {
             mark neighbor_node as visited
             let new_path be a copy of path add neighbor_node to new_path
             add new_path to queue

             if current_node is destination node {
                 return path
-                }

             }

         }